-Mortality Mortality rates for depositing members are based on the gender-distinct RP-2000 Active

-Employee Mortality Table with a two-year set-forward for males and a four-year setback for females.
+Mortality rates for depositing members are based on the gender-distinct RP-2000 Active Employee Mortality Table with a two-year set-forward for males and a four-year setback for females.
 Service retirees, beneficiaries, and non-depositing members are based on the RP-2000 Combined Mortality Table with a one-year set-forward for males and no age adjustment for females.
-Disabled retirees are based on the gender-distinct RP-2000 Disabled Mortality Table with no age adjustment for males and a two-year setforward for females.
-The rates are projected with scale AA.
+Disabled retirees are based on the gender-distinct RP-2000 Disabled Mortality Table with no age adjustment for males and a two-year set-forward for females.
+The rates are projected to 2014 with scale AA and then projected with 110% of the MP-2014 Ultimate scale after that.